 And since his creation has take off … well, no one else on the planet has his private wallet watched as closely as Nakamoto.

 Here are five quotes from the piece that are either going to make you feel bad for the guy or raise red flags, depending on open to conspiracy theories you are.

 "I am no longer involved in that and I cannot discuss it.
 It's been turned over to other people.
 They are in charge of it now.
 I no longer have any connection."

 “What you don't know about him is that he's worked on classified stuff.
 His life was a complete blank for a while.
 You're not going to be able to get to him.
 He'll deny everything.
 He'll never admit to starting Bitcoin."

 - Arthur Nakamoto, Satoshi Nakamoto’s brother

-- Gavin Andersen, a developer in the very early days of Bitcoin who worked with Nakamoto, in an email to Nakamoto in 2011.
+- Gavin Andresen, a developer in the very early days of Bitcoin who worked with Nakamoto, in an email to Nakamoto in 2011.
 Nakamoto quit communicating with him after that.

 - Leah McGrath Goodman, who reported the story

 "He is very wary of government interference in general.
 When I was little, there was a game we used to play.
 He would say, 'Pretend the government agencies are coming after you.'
 And I would hide in the closet."